-So please, help protect Brithdir Mawr Community for generations to come.
-Every donation no matter how small or large is valuable to us.
+So please, help protect Brithdir Mawr for generations to come.
+Every donation no matter how small or large is so very valuable to us.

 Our vision is for Brithdir Mawr to be one day held in a Trust so that it may remain a thriving place for future generations to learn about living with others in a sustainable and nurturing way.

-If this vision speaks to you, please contact us for a chat and please donate!
+If this vision speaks to you, please donate!